monnand/gotaskqueue/README.md

 ---------------
 This is a project derived from [uniqush](http://uniqush.org).

-With a task queue, a program can specify a task and its execution time.
-Then the task will be run at specified time point.
+With gotaskqueue, a program could define several tasks and execute them separately at specific time points.

 Install
 ---------------